 Doesn’t this look so pretty in these bowls??

-I also though I would give you guys a few tips on getting a ‘creamy’ feeling in your soups without actually putting cream in your soup:
+A few tips on getting a ‘creamy’ feeling in this Asparagus and Pea Soup without actually putting cream in your soup:

 - If you have a soup that has vegetables (especially lots of leafy greens), you can add a boiled potato.
 Once it is pureed, it will seem ‘creamier’!